dopeboy/curriculum-2.0/unitsYear2/1-JShunt/README.md

 This project improves the student's industry skills in the following way.
 For a description of each skill please refer to the [Year 2 Rubric.](https://docs.google.com/a/scripted.org/spreadsheet/ccc?key=0AmfF2axUr9M_dDA0WEV0LWo2MnBUM0JaQnJTYy1sc0E&usp=drive_web#gid=0)

 **Technical Vocabulary:**
-While completing this project the student will..
+While completing this project the students will receive aid in the form of technical jargon.

 **Paired Programming:**
-While completing this project the student will..
+While completing this project the student will work in teams to create the many programs.

 **Version Control:**
-While completing this project the student will..
+While completing this project the student will be using Github to store their programs.

 **Code Review:**
-While completing this project the student will..
+While completing this project the student will use review code from early programs to help write later programs.

 **Search Engine Skills:**
-While completing this project the student will..
+While completing this project the student will look in various libraries for reference to he program at hand.

 **Command Line:**
-While completing this project the student will..

-##Web Programming Skills
-This project improves the student's web programming skills in the following way.
-For a description of each skill please refer to the [Year 2 Rubric.](https://docs.google.com/a/scripted.org/spreadsheet/ccc?key=0AmfF2axUr9M_dDA0WEV0LWo2MnBUM0JaQnJTYy1sc0E&usp=drive_web#gid=0)

-~~A note to curriculum writers: Not all Web Programming Skills need to be addressed in all projects.
-If a skills is not used in this project please remove it from this page.~~
-**Forms:**
-While completing this project the student will..

-**http methods:**
-While completing this project the student will..

-**Routing/ URLs:**
-While completing this project the student will..

-**Templating:**
-While completing this project the student will..
+While completing this project the student may choose to run these programs in the terminal.

-**API:**
+**Debugging**
-While completing this project the student will..
+While completing this project the students will need to take earlier programs and debug them inorder to create a more challenging programming.

 ##Year One Review
 This project will improve upon the following skills from the [Year 1 Rubric.](https://docs.google.com/a/scripted.org/spreadsheet/ccc?key=0AobNdyExPHV5dGRWMVI0QVpnSWYtczZZT2ZyV01kcmc&usp=drive_web#gid=0)
-~~A note to curriculum writers: Please list covered year one skills here.~~

 #During Class